More People of Color Are Running For and Winning Local Offices, But Bay Area Electeds Still Do Not Represent the Region’s Diversity

 With each election, the Bay Area’s electeds are becoming more diverse and reflective of the region’s demographics: in 2018 (the year we first began collecting this data), 26 percent of electeds were people of color.

 Despite this steady increase in political representation in the region, people of color remain vastly underrepresented in local government.
 While people of color make up 60 percent of the total population in the region, they hold 34 percent of top elected positions.
 Focusing on cities and towns, a quarter of Bay Area cities still have no people of color represented in their city government.
-Sixty-six cities and towns saw no change, and seven cities and towns lost one elected of color.
+Sixty-five cities and towns saw no change, and seven cities and towns lost one elected of color.

 The share of elected officials who are Black increased from 6 percent to 8 percent at the regional level, but 74 of 101 Bay Area municipalities have no Black city councilmembers.